Wine and Chocolate 101: Pairing Advice

 Are There Nuts Involved?

-Some chocolates aren’t just plain chocolate, some have a mixture of flavours including nuts.
-When looking at chocolates with nuts, it’s a good idea to try to find wines that help to accentuate the nutty flavours.
+Some chocolates aren’t just plain chocolate, some have a mixture of flavors including nuts.
+When looking at chocolates with nuts, it’s a good idea to try to find wines that help to accentuate the nutty flavors.

-For example: for those who like macadamia white chocolate, the use of a muscat will compliment this type of white chocolate with a lovely tropical fruit flavour.
+For example: for those who like macadamia white chocolate, the use of a muscat will compliment this type of white chocolate with a lovely tropical fruit flavor.

-Chocolates that contain hazelnuts, almonds, and peanuts tend to work well with Madeira, Oloroso Sherry, and Amontillado Sherry as it helps to lift the flavour of the nuts to a whole new level.
+Chocolates that contain hazelnuts, almonds, and peanuts tend to work well with Madeira, Oloroso Sherry, and Amontillado Sherry as it helps to lift the flavor of the nuts to a whole new level.

 Here’s a guide for other types of nuts: